Creation Ministries International

 A living fossil

-Dr Scheven even has a species of twisted-wing insect named after him: Bohartilla joachimscheveni (below, left).
+Dr Scheven even has a species of twisted-wing insect named after him: Bohartilla joachimscheveni (right).
 He discovered it in Dominican amber (fossilised tree resin),1 which evolutionists claim is 35 million years old.
 If that were true, imagine how many millions of generations of this Bohartilla would have given mutations the opportunity to change this type drastically.
 However, it is fundamentally identical to the living Bohartilla from Central America.
 The middle photo (genus Stichotrema) is also from Dominican amber, and again is identical to the living Stichotrema in the right photo.
 All are males of the insect order Strepsiptera (twisted wing).
 (From Creation magazine, 20(3):55, June–August 1998.
 Photos courtesy of Dr Scheven.).

-Fossils never show any significant ‘evolution’ — rather, they show that fossil creatures have no remaining living counterparts (extinction), or that they have stayed essentially the same (stasis), or have degenerated (lost information).
+Fossils never show any significant ‘evolution’—rather, they show that fossil creatures have no remaining living counterparts (extinction), or that they have stayed essentially the same (stasis), or have degenerated (lost information).

 Reference

 1. Ragnar Kinzelbach and Hans Pohl, The Fossil Strepsiptera (Insecta: Strepsiptera), Annals of the Entomological Society of America 87(1):59–70, 1994.
-Return to text
+Return to text.

 Back to Scientists alive today who accept the biblical account for creation